Grealish in England squad, Harwood-Bellis and Hall get first call-ups

 England play Greece on Nov.
 14 in Athens before they host Ireland three days later at Wembley Stadium.

+"I found a real big challenge of this job is to pick the squad.
+There are four or five players that can be disappointed they didn't make this squad because they are having good seasons," Carsley told reporters.

+"We know a lot of the squad are managing injuries.
+Hopefully, we get a full set and pick the strongest team we can."

-Carsley has also called up two youngsters to the senior squad for the first time - Southampton's 22-year-old central defender Taylor Harwood-Bellis and Newcastle United left back Lewis Hall (20).
+Carsley has also called up two youngsters to the senior squad for the first time - Southampton's 22-year-old central defender and England Under-21 captain Taylor Harwood-Bellis and Newcastle United left back Lewis Hall (20).

-"They are both players who have played a lot of minutes this season," Carsley told reporters.

 Newcastle goalkeeper Nick Pope, who was left on the bench in their matches in September and October, has been dropped with Southampton goalkeeper Aaron Ramsdale earning a call-up.

-This will be Carsley's last chance to work with the squad before Thomas Tuchel takes charge and he said the German manager did not have any influence on squad selection.
+This will be Carsley's last chance to work with the squad before Thomas Tuchel takes charge from Jan.
+1 and he said the German manager did not have any influence on squad selection.

-"I've spoken to him by text but it is literally 'congratulations'," he said.
+"I've spoken to him by text but it is literally 'congratulations'.
+He's highly respectful of the job," he said.

-"He's highly respectful of the job, not only me but (what) the staff are doing, so I've been left to it like we always have."
+"I think it's a really good appointment.
+We talked about getting a coach with a proven track record and Thomas has that.

+"I'm looking forward to watching him work and handing over a strong group of players with potential to win a major tournament to him."

 England are second in the group with nine points, behind Greece who have won all four games so far.